anthonyrabiaza/anthonyrabiaza.github.io/_posts/2021-05-04-boomi-observability/2021-05-04-boomi-observability.markdown.md

 ![Observability Pyramid](/assets/boomi-observability/boomi-observability.png)

-The **Deployment diagram** will the different elements will be the following:
+The **Deployment diagram** with the different elements will be the following:

 ![Use case](/assets/boomi-observability/use-case.png)